lunaflight/courserekt/src/history/README.md

 If we cannot find a value for the following, replace it with...
  - `Vacancy` = `UG/GD` _(available seats for `UG/GD` in the Vacancy PDF)_
  - `Demand` = `0` _(and all other columns)_

+**Note:**
+Often, classes that show up in the Vacancy Report do not show up in the CourseReg Report.
+This occurs when nobody enrols in said class, due to the one of the following:
+1. Nobody signed up for the class.
+2. People signed up for the class, but there are no vacancies.
+Rarely, classes that show up in the CourseReg Report do not show up in the Vacancy Report.
+It is unclear why this happens, but it is most likely due to an extremely last minute change in classes offered.

+Hence, we must try to do a `FULL JOIN` on both of these tables to get the most representative data as possible.